sdsc-ordes/quitsh/README.md

 > [!CAUTION]
 >
 > This repository is in `beta` and not stable enough since the design space of
 > this tool is still explored.
+Documentation is incomplete.

 The `quitsh` framework (`/kwɪʧ/`) is a build-tooling CLI framework designed to replace loosely-typed scripting languages (e.g., `bash`, `python`, and similar